python-cmd2/cmd2/docs/features/hooks.rst

 The hook method must return a :class:`cmd2.plugin.PostparsingData` object, and it is very convenient to just return the object passed into the hook method.
-The hook method may modify the attributes of the object to influece the behavior of the application.
+The hook method may modify the attributes of the object to influence the behavior of the application.
 If ``params.stop`` is set to true, a fatal failure is triggered prior to execution of the command, and the application exits.